TecknozBD/Hyper-Titan/document/detailed_architecture.md

 ### Performance Core Subsystem

-This subsystem is built around the RV64G core, Tightly Coupled Data Memorie and a Fly-by DMA.
-A 64-bit RISC-V core designed for high performance, capable of managing compute-intensive workloads.
+This subsystem is built around the RV64G core, tightly coupled data memories, and a fly-by DMA.
+It is a 64-bit RISC-V core designed for high performance and capable of managing compute-intensive workloads.
 The basic specifications are as follows:

 - **Clock:** clk_p_core (1-5000 MHz)
 - **Reset:** arst_n_p_core